Department of Finance

 Prerequisites: MGT 3003 and FIN 3013 or the equivalent.

 Analysis and management of risk and insurance, including the insurance contract, property insurance, liability insurance, business insurance, the insurance agency, financial structure and management of property-liability companies, and contemporary problems of property-liability insurance.
 Generally offered: Spring.
-Differential Tuition: $126.
+This course has Differential Tuition.

 FIN 4823.
 Life and Health Insurance Finance.
 (3-0) 3 Credit Hours.

+Prerequisite: MGT 3003 and FIN 3013 or the equivalent.
 Philosophy of the life risk is developed, as well as an understanding of the special character of life and health insurance, human life value, the customary and special uses of life insurance, and the history of life insurance companies.
 Life, health, and disability insurance contracts are investigated in addition to term and whole life insurance, agency structure, and current issues of life and health insurance.
 Generally offered: Fall.
-Differential Tuition: $126.
+This course has Differential Tuition.

 FIN 4853.
 Real Estate Appraisal.
 (3-0) 3 Credit Hours.